 Urine-based HCG that is harvested from the urine of pregnant women was approved by the FDA in 1939.
 It then received consequent approvals for other indicators in 1973.
 Ovidrel, which was the first recombinant HCG (r-HCG) received its FDA approval on September 20th in the year 2000.
 It received an approval for female fertility with the main function of inducing the final stage of maturation of the follicles.
 Ovidrel pre-filled syringes received their FDA approval on October 2003 while the Ovidrel vials have ceased from being manufactured.

 The Human gonadotropic hormones regulates the fertility levels in males by binding to the receptors that are found in the male reproductive tissues.
 HCG is normally administered in conjunction with the testosterone replacement therapy.
-When exogenous testosterone is administered to a patient, it affects the male reproductive tissues by creating effects and changes on the balance of the hypothalamus pituitary gonadal axis, (HPG-axis).
+When exogenous testosterone is administered to a patient, it affects the male reproductive tissues by creating effects and changes on the balance of the hypothalamus pituitary-gonadal axis, (HPG-axis).
 Because of the various effects of the androgens and the influence caused by the aromatization of testosterone into oestrogen, a negative feedback is initiated, so the secretion and the production of endogenous testosterone is greatly reduced.

 The negative feedback mechanism from the oestrogen and androgens also reduces the secretion of the gonadotropic releasing hormones (GnRH), which in turn reduces the general secretion of gonadotropins.
 Gonadotropins are responsible for the general functions of the gonads i.e. Hormone production and facilitating physiological activities around the male gonads.
 In simpler terms, the reduction in the production of the Follicle Stimulating Hormones (FSH) and the Luteinising Hormones (LH) subsequently reduce the production of testosterone and limits the process of spermatogenesis in the testes.
-Testicular atrophy is experienced as a result of insufficient signalling of gonadotropins.
+Testicular atrophy is experienced as a result of insufficient signaling of gonadotropins.
 HCG medication is therefore used during and after testosterone replacement therapy so that it can restore and maintain the size of the testicles, facilitate spermatogenesis and the continuous production of testosterone from the testes.

 When HCG is administered, it performs similar activities to the Luteinising hormone so it acts as a supplemental gonadotropin.
 HCG also stimulates the Leydig cells to synthesise intratesticular testosterone which is essential for the spermatogenesis that occurs in the Sertoli cells of the testes.